 Step 3: Assess the Stress in Your Life;

 What stressful circumstances am I facing now?
-What effect will each stressor have on this transition?
+How will these stressors affect my transition?

 What do I need to do to take better care of myself as I move forward?